Kingtous/flutter_custom_cursor/README.md

 Note: Currently, the api required by this plugin on Windows is included in flutter `master` branch.
 It means that u need to use this plugin with flutter master branch on Windows platform.
 See [flutter engine PR#36143](https://github.com/flutter/engine/pull/36143) for details.

+Update: the latest Flutter `3.7.0` does not contain PR above, which merges to `flutter-3.7.0-candidate.2`, while Flutter stable `3.7.0` is using `flutter-3.7.0-candidate.1`.
+This limitation will be lifted maybe in the next Flutter stable release.

 # Get prepared

 ## Register your custom cursor before